aliceyuyan/cgKNV-for-genotyping-of-bacterial-genomes/README.md

 # cgKNV (core-genome based k-mer natural vector):
 # A novel core genome clustering method proposed for population structure analysis and genotyping of bacterial genomes.

+# This repository contains a complete, reproducible workflow for cgKNV by applied on 9 B. anthracis genomes, as well as several process documents and the obtaining results from 346 E. faecium, 583 B. anthracis, and 1786 M. abscessus shown in the manuscript.

 ⚙️ 1.
 Raw Data Acquisition
 Prerequisites
 Tools: Aspera Connect (ascp), wget